postwait/node-trial/README.md

 Verbose details will be shown if TEST_VERBOSE environment variable is set (or the verbose attribute is passed to the Trial creation).

-trial.exit() informs the trial that upon completion it should exit (node) and exit with a status code that indicates the overall trial sucess (0 for good, 1 for bad).
+trial.noexit() informs the trial that upon completion it should not exit (node) with a status code that indicates the overall trial sucess (0 for good, 1 for bad).

 If critical errors are encountered during test build or run, node will exit with a value of 2.